 For More information on the Aquatics Program please visit our website: http://aquatic.vetmed.ufl.edu/

 Please note: A full, detailed list of elective courses for the Aquatic Animal Health Program can be found on pages 18-21 of the student handbook.

-Professor & Director of Aquatic Animal Health Program
+Dr. Thomas Waltzek – Faculty Profile Assistant Professor & Co-Director of Aquatic Animal Health Program